 Background

-Here’s a quick snapshot of the top ten states for president/chief executive officer salaries:
+Here’s a quick look at the top ten states for president/chief executive officer salaries:

 Highest-Paid President/chief Executive Officers By State